The secret of Green Tea – 5 Reasons To Drink Green Tea Daily

 True.
 This is one of the claims dieters live by, so the good news is that it’s true.
-Study after study has shown that green tea can boost your body’s ability to burn fat, in turn helping you lose weight.
+Green tea can boost your body’s ability to burn fat, in turn helping you lose weight.
 Of course, for best results you’ll want to make other dietary changes, such as eating more protein and leafy greens and less sugar.

 ThermaCuts diet pills improve metabolism and burn fat.

 True.
-Green tea can help reduce all levels of cholesterol, including LDL (bad) cholesterol, thereby reducing your risk of heart disease, which is inextricably linked to cholesterol levels.
+This tea can help reduce all levels of cholesterol, including LDL (bad) cholesterol, thereby reducing your risk of heart disease, which is inextricably linked to cholesterol levels.

 True.
-Brew up a cup to reduce your risk of ovarian, breast, prostate, or endometrial cancers, and research continues to be conducted on other types of cancers.
+Brew up a cup to reduce your risk of ovarian, breast, prostate, or endometrial cancers.
+Research continues to be conducted on other types of cancers.
 People who have already been diagnosed can slow the growth of these cancers too.